Left Side Stroke / Right Side Stroke: The Reason Why People Should Use Their Affected Side

 For example, when opening and closing a door, it takes much more time and effort with the affected arm compared to using normal arm.
 Naturally as patients stop moving their uncomfortable limb, muscular dystrophy (loss of capability due to the unused muscles) and loss of sense would appear.

 - The video of the hemiplegia patient opening and closing the door

 Clinicians then wondered if “there would be ways to show that the affected side could function”.
 The result of the concern is "Constraint-Induced Movement Therapy"(CIMT).

-By bandaging the normal limb so that it would not be used, the intensive exercise to make the monkey use its affected limb was implemented.
+By bandaging the normal limb so that it would not be used, the intensive exercise to make the monkey use its affected (left side) limb was implemented.
 As a result, the movement of the affected side improved, almost to the normal condition.

 Based on the relevant studies, researchers including Fritz developed "Constraint-Induced Movement Therapy" in 2005, a therapeutic technique that could be applied to humans.
 This therapy was invented to overcome learned non-use syndrome.
 It (Force Use) consists of restricting the normal arm and intensively exercising with the damaged arm and hand.

 Learned non-use syndrome could fairly be controlled within the rehabilitation treatment.
 That is, depending on what kind of treatment you receive, learned non-use could diminish.
 The home environment ideal for patients to train every day with their affected side is strongly required.

 Considering these, RAPAEL Smart Rehabilitation Solution for left side stroke was developed.
 While training with RAPAEL, right or left side stroke patients get to concentrate on games.
 This rehabilitation environment induces the patients to unconsciously use their affected side.

 In addition, RAPAEL analyzes the training results of the patients with the artificial intelligence, recommends suitable games and by targeting a goal and level for each game, patients can constantly be motivated to train themselves.